Born about 1795-96;

 James Thomas Holland died 7 September 1899, in Bell County,

-Texas.
+Texas; he was 54.
 Frances Nixon died 2 January 1931, in Miles, Runnels County, Texas,

 and was buried in Miles Cemetery in Miles, Texas.
 There are pictures of